Whitstable railway station: Facilities

 The station has a ticket office which is staffed throughout the day Monday-Saturday and during Sunday mornings and early afternoons.
 The station also has a self-service ticket machine for ticket purchases for when the ticket office is closed.

 The station has passenger help points located on both platforms as well as toilets and a waiting room which are open when the station is staffed.
 There is a chargeable car park (operated by Saba Parking) as well as cycle racks located at the entrance to the station.
 There is also a taxi rank at the station.

 The station has step-free access available to both platforms from the street although the platforms are linked via a stepped footbridge meaning step-free access is not possible between the platforms.

 Bus connections

-The station is served by the Stagecoach South East routes 4 and 5 which provide connections to Whitstable town centre, Chestfield and Canterbury.
+The station is served by Stagecoach South East route 5 which provides connections to Whitstable town centre, Chestfield and Canterbury.

-The Stagecoach operated Triangle service between Canterbury and Herne Bay can be caught from the town centre, which is a short walk from the railway station.
+The Stagecoach route 400/401 services between Canterbury and Herne Bay can be caught from the town centre, which is a short walk from the railway station.